Anthony of Padua: The rest of Europe

 In Poland, he is the patron saint of Przeworsk.
 The icon of Saint Anthony, dating from 1649, is housed in a local Franciscan church, Kaplica Świętego Antoniego w Przeworsku.

+In Turkey, there is a Church of St. Anthony of Padua build in 1906-1912.

 Asia

 Saint Anthony is honored in Uvari, in Tamil Nadu, India, where legend holds that the crew of a Portuguese ship was cured of cholera through the intercession of St. Anthony.
 The local church is dedicated to St. Anthony and houses an ancient wooden statue believed to have been carved by one of the crew.
+In Kerala, where Vasco da Gama had landed in 1498 and where the Portuguese had their first stations in India some of the most ancient churches were renamed after St. Antony and new churches were dedicated to him.

 In the Philippines, the devotion to St. Anthony of Padua began in 1581, in the town of Pila, Laguna, where Franciscans established the first church in the country dedicated to St. Anthony of Padua, now elevated as the National Shrine of St. Anthony of Padua under the Diocese of San Pablo.

 In Siolim, a village in the Indian state of Goa, St. Anthony is always shown holding a serpent on a stick.
 This is a depiction of the incident which occurred during the construction of the church wherein a snake was disrupting construction work.
 The people turned to St. Anthony for help and placed his statue at the construction site.
 The next morning, the snake was found caught in the cord placed in the statue's hand.

+St. Anthony's Shrine, Kochchikade, located in Sri Lanka, is dedicated to the saint.
+The church is designated a national shrine and minor basilica.
+A tiny piece of St. Anthony's tongue is said to be preserved in a special reliquary, which is located in a glass case together with a statue of the saint, at the entrance to the church.